🧠 Consciousness: The First Mover

 🔹 Consciousness as Origin

 In Similarity Theory, consciousness is not a product of reality — it is the origin of it.
-While time provides sequence and dimension provides structure, consciousness is the animating core, the chooser of frames, and the presence within all things.
+While time provides sequence and dimension provides structure, consciousness is the animating core, the generator and navigator of frames.
+Consciousness does not select pre-existing moments.
+Through every act of relation — perception, intention, movement, or interaction — it generates new Frames of Time, while maintaining continuity by aligning with paths formed by similar prior frames, and remains the presence within all things.
 Without consciousness, the universe is not merely frozen — it is non-existent.
 Existence is not witnessed into reality; it is inhabited by reality’s witness.

 This resonates with philosopher David Chalmers’ “hard problem of consciousness”: why should physical processes give rise to inner experience at all?
 Science can explain chemistry and neurons, but not why it feels like something to be you.
 Similarity Theory answers: consciousness is not produced by matter — it is the ground of matter itself.